Mary’s Skin Care in Launceston offers professional treatments for (Intense Pulsed Light) IPL hair removal.

 How does it work?

-Intense Pulsed Light (IPL) is attracted to melanin, the pigment (color) found in the hair and skin.
-Hair needs to have color for hair reduction to be effective.
-Some skins may be too dark for safe treatments as the light can be attracted to the melanin in the skin and cause hyper or hypo pigmentation (increase or loss of color in the skin).
-It will not work effectively on gray or blonde hair even though some people market that they can treat these hairs.
-If there is no color what is the light attracted to?
+Intense Pulsed Light (IPL) is attracted to melanin, the pigment (colour) found in the hair and skin.
+Hair needs to have colour for hair reduction to be effective.
+Some skins may be too dark for safe treatments as the light can be attracted to the melanin in the skin and cause hyper or hypo pigmentation (increase or loss of colour in the skin).
+It will not work effectively on grey or blonde hair even though some people market that they can treat these hairs.
+If there is no colour what is the light attracted to?

 What do I need to do before treatment?